5 recommended spots around Kameido Station on the JR Sobu Line!

 Kameido Daikon Statue

 In the precincts of the shrine, there are many good luck charms and power spots related to "victory.
-First, there is the "victory stone.
+First, there is the "Kachi-ishi" (victory stone).
 It is believed that touching this large stone and carrying a white stone in the precincts of the temple as a lucky charm for victory will bring you luck in winning.
 A wide variety of athletes visit the temple to attract themselves closer to "victory.
 Some people visit from as far away as Hokkaido and Kyushu.

 Recommended spots near Kameido Station on the JR Sobu Line (4) Kameido Umeyashiki, where you can find Kameido's specialties.